eclipsesrl/udesly-docs/docs/wordpress-pages-structure.md

 >
 > **specific** --> To be used only in specific cases.

-Static Webflow pages do not need attributes because they are not going to be converted.
+Static Webflow pages do not need attributes because.
 The same applies to Index, Search and 404 pages: they are automatic and no attribute is necessary.

 CMS pages, instead, must have appropriate attributes entered in the body, otherwise the conversion won't be possible.